Investing in technology – a battle of good and evil

 In the eastern developing world, however, these threats go largely untrammelled.
 Indeed, in China, the rise of so-called ‘social scoring’ means access to housing, healthcare and education, the number of permitted children and even the ability to live in certain areas is determined by how well the citizen has ‘behaved’.
 It is similar to how access to credit in the UK is determined by one’s credit score, but has a sinister Orwellian overtone.

 In China, the potential for new technologies to corral the masses and mould them in a certain direction isn’t seen as a bad thing.
 Quite the reverse, it’s the object of state policy.
+The success of China’s COVID-19 contact trace technology, and the speed with which it was deployed, put the rest of the world to shame.

 Balancing the benefits against the downsides of investing in technology